 To release those knots, Page recommends foam rolling to all her clients.
 Don’t just roll back and forth.
 Roll until you find the knot-a sensitive point.
 Once you find it, hold.
 Put pressure on it.

 “It takes about 30 seconds of pressure to release the knot,” Page said.
+In the event that the knot persists despite all attempts to release it, she suggests seeking ortho urgent care to resolve the underlying issues causing it.

 5 Stretches to Start Doing